Chin Park Lighting Project: Construction Updates & Background

 Construction Timeline

-• Five pedestrian pole lights will be installed along the eastern edge of the Serpentine Path to provide ample illumination for pedestrian safety at night.
+• Five pedestrian pole lights were installed along the eastern edge of the Serpentine Path to provide ample illumination for pedestrian safety at night.
 The design of the post-top lights is purposefully simple so as not to detract from the Asian-inspired elements that grace the Serpentine Path: the fan-shaped pavers in the ground, the fountain, the red bamboo cages, and the horticulture.

 • At the northern end of the Serpentine Path, there is a sculptural element representative of a sail.
 It is illuminated by 6 horizontal strips of LED lighting.
 These lights were beginning to fail.
 Working with an electrical contractor, we replaced all 6 LED strips with new, improved, strips.